Spin amplification in realistic systems: Reduced-storage operators

-Adding the contribution of the operator $-\Omega^*\hat{\sigma}_{-,j}$ can be implemented with
+Adding the contribution of the operator $-\sum_j f_j\Omega^*\hat{\sigma}_{-,j}$ can be implemented with

 Instead of iterating over the set bits, this loop iterates over the reset bits, by using the bitwise NOT to transform the binary number \verb+b+ compared to the previous loop.
 When using fixed-size integers for \verb+n+ and \verb+b+, the bits above the maximum number of spins are unphysical.
 However, \verb+~n+ has these bits set, and to prevent them from interfering with the subsequent loop that should only iterate over the physically meaningful bits, they are reset by performing the bitwise AND with \verb+(1 << N) - 1+.
-Inside this loop, the expression \verb+n | (1 << sb)+ sets the bit at the position \verb+sb+, and the element of \verb+psi+ that has this new index is added to \verb+sum2+.
-This sum is multiplied by \verb+conj(Omega)+, which gives the value of $\Omega^*$.
+Inside the loop, the expression \verb+n | (1 << sb)+ sets the bit at the position \verb+sb+, and the element of \verb+psi+ that has this new index is added to \verb+sum2+ with a weight \verb+OmegaFactors[sb]+.
+This sum is multiplied by \verb+conj(Omega)+ that holds the value of $\Omega^*$.

 The term $\sum_{j\neq k} J_{\pm,jk} \hat{\sigma}_{+,j}\hat{\sigma}_{-,k}$ in the Hamiltonian~\eqref{H_long_range_ising} can also be implemented by iterating over the set and reset bits.
 Assuming that the matrix \verb+J_pm+ has elements $\verb+J_pm[j][k]+=J_{\pm,jk}$, the following pseudo-code can be used: